Welcome!

 Job Market Paper

-1. Innovation Path Choices in China’s EV Battery Industry
+1. Innovation Path Choices in China’s Electric Vehicle Battery Industry

 Dean Research Initiative Grant, 2025